 After a fiat of the admissions you can finally register.
 For that you will receive from the Secretariat a registration form.
 This form and the annexes must be in possession of the Secretariat before 01 July 2018.

 Your registration is only final when you have transferred the registration fee.
-For the postgraduate program, you will have to pay an initial fee of €2,060 to the Faculty of Theology.
+For the postgraduate program, you will have to pay an initial fee of €2,060 to the Faculty of Religion and Theology.
 On the basis of your application you will receive an invoice so that you can pay the registration fee.
 The amount must be transferred in one go.

 Content of the training